jamesgbahr/LEDController.net/README.md

 ## License

+## License

+This project is available under the GNU Affero General Public License Version 3 (`AGPL-3.0-only`).

+You may use, modify, fork, and redistribute the community edition under the terms of the AGPL.

+Commercial licenses are available for organizations that want to use, modify, embed, redistribute, or operate the software without the requirements of the AGPL.

-No open-source license has been selected for this repository.
-Copyright © 2026 James Bahr.
+Contact: info@audioreactive.com Copyright © 2026 James Bahr.
 All rights reserved.